 - State Tax funding

-To run any university, money is needed.
+To manage any university, money is needed.
 Where that money is sourced from categorizes colleges and universities.
 So we have public and private colleges and universities depending on where the funds are sourced to operate them.

 In the U.S., every State has both a State Tax and a Federal Tax.
-While all American States have federal tax, there are some that don’t collect state tax, but majority of them do.
+While all American States have federal tax, there are some that don’t collect state tax, but the majority of them do.
 And for every money earned, Americans must pay both state tax and federal tax.

 Revenues collected from state tax are used by State governments to fund government operations, which also include allocations for schools, colleges, universities and the like.
 As such, these schools that are funded by state tax are called Public Schools.